sebivenlo/dockerstart/README.md

 # workaround to include default options
 EnvironmentFile=/etc/default/docker
 ExecStart=
 ExecStart=/usr/bin/dockerd $DOCKER_OPTS -s overlay2
 ```

+The of the file is not relevant, as long as it ens in `.conf`.
+I chose overlay, because the configuration file also selects the overlay2 driver for the docker file systems.

 This file, because of its location and extension, will be automatically loaded by the _systemd_ system and
 will setup the docker service with tcp connections and the (faster) overlay2 persistense layer driver.
-Currently overlay2 is the advised driver for docker on ubuntu and tested on xenial.
+Currently (2017-09-06) overlay2 is the advised driver for docker on ubuntu and tested on xenial.

 Notice that changing the persistence driver from the default (aufs) will make any previous images no longer accessible.
 You may want to keep those, by changing the text `-s overlay2`  to `-s aufs` in the snippet above.